katydecorah/katydecorah.github.io/code/_posts/2013-11-20-rabbit-by-beard-chicken.md

 }
 {% endhighlight %}

 The first `box-shadow` creates a copy of the element, but is moved to the right 5em and down 2em.
 I slightly shrunk the new cloud, using -0.3em for the `spread-radius`.
 Naturally, I set the color of the cloud to white.
 For the second `box-shadow`, I moved it to the left 2em and down 2em, but kept it the same size.
-I set the `blur-radius` to 0 for both shadows so that there is no blur and I receive a crisp cloud.
+I set the `blur-radius` to 0 for both shadows to avoid a blur and I receive a crisp cloud.

 Getting the `@keyframes` just right took a bit of adjusting, but I loved how this rabbit came to life!